 During the Nickelodeon run of Doug, Doug's tormentor Roger is forced to escape the bully Percy by pretending to see Percy's uncle, the school's hardline vice-principal, and Percy falls for it every time...until the end, when Doug tries to use the trick.
 Percy has finally caught on- but as it turns out, it wasn't a trick this last time.
 Making this a straight-straight-subversion.

-In the Looney Tunes short "Eight Ball Bunny", Bugs Bunny gets rid of a penguin by shouting, "Hey!
+In the Looney Tunes short "Frigid Hare", Bugs Bunny gets rid of a penguin by shouting, "Hey!
 Look!
 A four-legged airy-plane!" and kicking the bird down an icy slope when it turns around.

 In "Robin Hare", Bugs thwarts the Sheriff of Nottingham twice with "Lo!
 The King approacheth!"